cloudify-cosmo/docs.getcloudify.org/content/working_with/console/pages/admin-operations-page.md

 The page contains [Maintenance Mode activation button]({{< relref "working_with/console/widgets/maintenanceModeButton.md" >}}), [Cluster Status widget]({{< relref "working_with/console/widgets/highAvailability.md" >}}) and [Snapshots widget]({{< relref "working_with/console/widgets/snapshots.md" >}}).

 {{% note %}}
-You can access Admin Operations page only if you are admin user.
+You can access the Admin Operations page only if you are an admin user.
 {{% /note %}}

 ![Admin Operations page]( /images/ui/pages/admin-operations-page.png )